NetworkBlockDevice/nbd/doc/proto.md

 (there is no payload, and *length* instead is an effect length describing how much of the export the request operates on).
-The command `NBD_CMD_WRITE` MUST use the flag `NBD_CMD_FLAG_PAYLOAD_LEN` in this mode; while other commands SHOULD avoid the flag if the server has not indicated extension suppport for payloads on that command.
+The command `NBD_CMD_WRITE` MUST use the flag `NBD_CMD_FLAG_PAYLOAD_LEN` in this mode; most other commands omit it, although some like `NBD_CMD_BLOCK_STATUS` optionally support the flag in order to allow the client to pass additional information in the payload (where the command documents what the payload will contain, including the possibility of a separate effect length).
 A server SHOULD initiate hard disconnect if a client sets the `NBD_CMD_FLAG_PAYLOAD_LEN` flag and uses a *length* larger than a server's advertised or default maximum payload length (capped at 32 bits by the constraints of `NBD_INFO_BLOCK_SIZE`); in all other cases, a server SHOULD gracefully consume *length* bytes of payload (even if it then replies with an `NBD_EINVAL` failure because the particular command was not expecting a payload), and proceed with the next client command.
 Thus, only when *length* is used as an effective length will it utilize a full 64-bit value.

 #### Simple reply message